Background Gradient for Hero Section

 $output = fopen( 'php://output', 'w' );

-Step 7: Write the Actual Data to the CSV File
+Step 7: Write Headers and Data

 }

-Step 8: Close the File Pointer and Exit
+Step 8: Close and Exit

 // Close the file pointer with PHP with the updated output.